 I visited early in the morning and enjoyed taking pictures in the morning light.
 It was so peaceful and beautiful, and I was the only one there other than the gardener.

 - 36 Spring St. SW, Concord, NC 28025

-- check website for hours, always closed on Mondays
+- Check the website for hours.
+Always closed on Mondays

 The Dale Trail is a self-guided tour commemorating the life of NASCAR legend Dale Earnhardt.